nondescryptid/opendoc-state-court-judgments/2019_SGDC_57/report.md

 5       The four victims are Mr Liew Mun Leong (“Mr Liew”), his daughter Liew Cheng May (“May”), his son Karl Liew (“Karl”), and Karl’s wife Heather Lim (“Heather”).
 Mr Liew, his wife Mdm Ng Lai Peng (“Mdm Ng”), Karl, Heather and their children also lived in the house.
 Karl and his family moved out of the house in March 2016.

-6       The accused was not badly treated and admitted that she had a cordial relationship with the Liew family and they often gave her generous red packets on special and festive occasions.[\[note: 1\]](#Ftn_1) Her starting monthly salary was initially $300 but by the end of her employment in 2016, her monthly salary was $600.[\[note: 2\]](#Ftn_2) It is not in dispute that she had arguments with Karl in the past over her refusal to do household chores for him.[\[note: 3\]](#Ftn_3)
+6       The accused was not badly treated and admitted that she had a cordial relationship with the Liew family and they often gave her generous red packets on special and festive occasions.[^1] Her starting monthly salary was initially $300 but by the end of her employment in 2016, her monthly salary was $600.[^2] It is not in dispute that she had arguments with Karl in the past over her refusal to do household chores for him.[^3]

 ## Events of 28 October 2016

-7       In October 2016, Mr Liew decided to terminate the accused’s employment.[\[note: 4\]](#Ftn_4) He had discovered that items had gone missing in the household over the years and suspected that the accused had stolen the items.
+7       In October 2016, Mr Liew decided to terminate the accused’s employment.[^4] He had discovered that items had gone missing in the household over the years and suspected that the accused had stolen the items.
 These included Longchamp bags, shoes and a specially designed power bank, although the shoes and power bank were not the subject matter of the charges as they were never recovered.
 As Mr Liew was overseas, he instructed Karl to oversee the accused’s termination and repatriation to Indonesia.

 8       Karl arranged for representatives from the employment agency to be present on the day of repatriation, 28 October 2016.
 On the morning of 28 October 2016, Karl informed the accused that her employment was terminated without giving her reasons and she was given two to three hours to pack her belongings.
 Two to three months’ salary was also given to the accused as compensation for her termination.
-The accused demanded to know the reason for her termination and got upset with Karl even to the extent of accusing him of being a very bad person and that God (Allah) would punish him.[\[note: 5\]](#Ftn_5)
+The accused demanded to know the reason for her termination and got upset with Karl even to the extent of accusing him of being a very bad person and that God (Allah) would punish him.[^5]

-9       Karl went out and came back a few hours later where the accused demanded that he pay for three jumbo boxes of items to be shipped to her home.[\[note: 6\]](#Ftn_6) These were boxes that one of the drivers Ismail had been sent to purchase.
+9       Karl went out and came back a few hours later where the accused demanded that he pay for three jumbo boxes of items to be shipped to her home.[^6] These were boxes that one of the drivers Ismail had been sent to purchase.
 Karl refused initially but the employment agency representatives then stepped in to advise that the matter be resolved amicably and that Karl could offer to pay for the three boxes which he agreed to.

 10     The two drivers, Robin and Ismail had helped the accused with the packing of her items.
 The accused threw items she wanted to pack into the boxes on the floor and Robin and Ismail would help place the items into the jumbo boxes.
 The accused sealed the first box securely and wrote her shipping address on the box.
 For the other two boxes, Robin and Ismail helped tape up the box in the accused’s presence as the accused had no time because the agency representatives had returned to fetch her by then.
 The accused then left the house with the agency representatives and returned to Indonesia.

 ## Events post-28 October 2016

-11     Mdm Ng mentioned to Karl that she saw one of Mr Liew’s Japanese brand thermal wear still unopened in its packaging when the accused was packing her items.[\[note: 7\]](#Ftn_7) Mdm Ng asked the accused if the item belonged to Mr Liew but was told that it had been purchased from a second-hand shop and Mdm Ng did not pursue it further with the accused.
+11     Mdm Ng mentioned to Karl that she saw one of Mr Liew’s Japanese brand thermal wear still unopened in its packaging when the accused was packing her items.[^7] Mdm Ng asked the accused if the item belonged to Mr Liew but was told that it had been purchased from a second-hand shop and Mdm Ng did not pursue it further with the accused.

 12     Heather voiced her concern to Karl that it was not prudent for the boxes to be shipped back to the accused without being aware of the contents as they would have to declare the contents of what was being shipped.
 They went over to the house the next day on 29 October 2016 to check on the contents of the boxes.
 When the boxes were opened, they discovered many items belonging to them and a video was recorded of the items they had taken out.